semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 **The data**

 Something really important about this special request is: the data.
 As I said before, Elasticsearch is parsing the data you give using new lines characters.
-Yet, the `-d` option we were used to use with *curl* doesn't preserve new lines character.
+Yet, the `-d` option we were used to use with *curl* **doesn't preserve new lines character**.
 Then, you will have to use the
 `--data-binary` option, indicating then the path to the file which contains your data.
 The path must start with `@` and is relative.

 **The Response**